 On average, retailers lose 1.5% of gross sales to “shrink” annually.
 Consequently, a loss prevention audit program protects your bottom line.

 Refer to the Loss Prevention category for checklists, how-tos and best practices for loss prevention.

-District/cluster/sales managers and consultants are exposed to all facets of store operations.
+District/cluster/sales managers are exposed to every facet of store operations.
 They play a pivotal role in the long-term success of a retail business.